21 And Jehovah God proceeded to make long garments of skin for Adam and for his wife and to clothe them (Genesis 3).

 19 But he reckoned that God was able to raise him up even from the dead; and from there he did receive him also in an illustrative way (Hebrews 11).

 So Adam must have kept the faith of Abraham even though he sinned a capital sin (as did David his son).
-In fact he must have demonstrated the faith of Abraham on the day he sinned in order to gain a covenant of faith despite his sin that very day.
-In other words he must have likewise reasoned that God would be able to save both himself and his beloved wife when he sacrificed himself for her.
+In fact he must have demonstrated the faith of Abraham after he sinned in order to gain a covenant of faith despite his fall.
+In fact he may well have reasoned as Abraham did with Isaac, that God would be able to save both himself and his beloved wife when he sacrificed himself for her.
 Perhaps he even reasoned that God would definitely save him and so by dying with his wife he made sure that God would have to save her too.
 Now that is the supreme act of human love, for Jesus said...

 Majorem hanc delectionem nemo habet ut animam suam ponat quis pro amicis suis (John 15:12)